 ¤ What is the general preparation process of conductive silver paste?

 Here is a brief introduction to the general preparation process of silver paste.
 Generally, silver powder, glass powder, and organic carrier are prepared according to the proportions, and they are mixed and dispersed.
 In order to make the metal powder, glass powder and the organic carrier form a uniform and fine silver paste, the powder must be mixed with the carrier first, and then ground to make it evenly dispersed in the carrier.
 The powder and the carrier are generally first packed in a stainless steel or polypropylene container and mixed in a planetary mixer so that the powder is infiltrated by the carrier and at the same time the larger agglomerates are broken.
 This process continues until the larger agglomerates are crushed and all powders are infiltrated by the carrier.
 After the powder and carrier are properly mixed, they are transferred to a three-roll mill for grinding.
 During the rolling process, the huge shearing action causes the agglomerates to be further crushed, and the powder is completely infiltrated, thereby making a silver paste.

 ¤ How to analyze the application of silver powder in conductive silver paste?

-Conductive silver paste uses silver powder as the conductive filler.
-The shape and performance of the silver powder are closely related to the overall performance of the conductive silver paste.
+It uses silver powder as the conductive filler.
+The shape and performance of the silver powder are closely related to the overall performance of the silver paste.
 Generally, the following performance characterizations are performed on the silver powder.

 —The particle size is detected by a laser particle size analyzer, which reflects the size and distribution of the aggregated particles of the silver powder; for the same grade silver powder, the smaller the particle size, the better the dispersion.